GTkernel/nibble-lsm/README.md

-# Nibble: Scalable Memory Allocator for Object Stores
+# Nibble: Scalable Large-Memory Key-Value Store
 ## Description
-**Nibble** is a scalable, capacity efficient memory allocator for in-memory data stores.
+**Nibble** is a scalable, capacity efficient key-value store for large in-memory data.
 Nibble promotes the use of a concurrent multi-head log-structured approach to attain high performance and resistance to memory fragmentation, together with methods for scalable low-latency synchronization that benefits data-intensive applications